Yyote/obsidian_packager/README.md

 parsing_depth = 6
 ```

-Thees variables are everything you need to specify to start working.
+Theese variables are everything you need to specify to start working.

 - `markdown_file_path` - is a path to the file that starts the tree
 - `source_directory` - is where your vault lies